symbuzzer/vbs-model-specific-imei/README.md

 ## How to use:
 - Download latest "imei.vbs" from [Releases](https://github.com/symbuzzer/vbs-model-specific-imei/releases)
 - Edit it via a text editor.
-Find and replace "86710505" prefix with your model'  (86710505 adresses Xiaomi Mi10T Pro)
+Find and replace "86710505" prefix with your models'  (86710505 is for Xiaomi Mi10T Pro)
 - And double-click to run.
 - If you don't change anything in the imei.vbs file, it will generate imei for Xiaomi Mi10T Pro directly.